 False imprisonment is either a class 2 misdemeanor or a class 5 felony.
 As a class 2 misdemeanor, it is punishable by 3 to 12 months in jail and a fine of up to $1,000.

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Denver, Colorado, and the surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 However, false imprisonment becomes a class 5 felony if force or threat are used to confine the person and the victim is confined for 12 hours or longer.
 As a class 5 felony it is punishable by 1 to 3 years in prison and a fine of up to $100,000.

 If you have been charged with false imprisonment an experienced Denver criminal defense lawyer is essential.
-Get in touch with experienced Denver false imprisonment defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 856-5700.
+Get in touch with experienced Denver false imprisonment defense attorney Jason Savela by calling (720) 821-1001.